-- guarantee the welfare of all students at the School through maintaining an open and secure environment for all students, regardless of age, special needs or disability, racial/cultural heritage, religious belief, sexual orientation or gender identity; - foster each child's development in ways that will foster security, confidence and independence; an environment in which children feel safe, secure, valued and respected, and know how to approach adults if they are in difficulties; - work together and raise awareness of the whole community, staff, students, parents and volunteers of the need to safeguard children and that children's welfare is always of paramount concern.
+- guarantee the welfare of all students at the School through maintaining an open and secure environment for all students, regardless of age, special needs or disability, racial/cultural heritage, religious belief, sexual orientation or gender identity; - foster each child's development in ways that will foster security, confidence and independence; an environment in which children feel safe, secure, valued and respected, and know how to approach adults if they are in difficulties. - work together and raise awareness of the whole community, staff, students, parents and volunteers of the need to safeguard children and that children's welfare is always of paramount concern.
 To recognise that all adults have a full and active part in protecting our pupils from harm by providing early help and identifying and reporting possible cases of abuse; - promote the pupil voice, and ensure that all staff listen to children; - emphasize the need for good levels of communication between all members of staff; - protect staff from false allegations and to help them to avoid placing themselves in unnecessarily vulnerable situations; - demonstrate to interested parties that the School has appropriate Child Protection measures in place and that all staff have been checked as to their suitability, and given basic training regarding child protection and what constitutes safe practice with children; - develop and promote effective working relationships with other agencies and relevant authorities.

-This policy applies to all academic and non-academic staff, students, parents, governors and visitors to the School.
+This policy is developed following guidance from the 'Standards of the International Task force on Child protection1' and applies to all academic and non-academic staff, students, parents, governors and visitors to the School.
 This document is based on (a) the School's quality vision and (b) the United Nations Convention on the Rights of the Child.